 Although it is necessary in the beginning that we should be very reserved, controlled by the discretion and authority of a director; but we must take care that he be one who does not teach us to crawl like toads, nor one who may be satisfied when the soul shows itself fit only to catch lizards.
 Humility must always go before: so that we may know that this strength can come out of no strength of our own.

-Reporter: For the both of you spiritual direction seems to be a combination of someone experienced in guidance but more important the Holy Spirit helping to focus on a close prayerful relationship with God.
+Reporter: For both of you, Spiritual Direction seems to be a combination of someone experienced in guidance but, more important the Holy Spirit helping to focus on a close prayerful relationship with God.

-St. Teresa: Having a little guidance helps us to understand the action of the Holy Spirit in our lives.
+St. Teresa: Having a little guidance helps us understand the Holy Spirit’s action in our lives.
 Prayer is needed to build friendship with God.
 Prayer in my opinion is nothing else than an intimate sharing between friends; it means taking time frequently to be alone with Him who we know loves us.
 The important thing is not to think much but to love much and so do that which best stirs you to love.
 Love is not great delight but desire to please God in everything.

 St. John: I agree, however softly we speak, God is so close to us that he can hear us; nor do we need wings to go in search of him, but merely to seek solitude and contemplate him within ourselves, without being surprised to find such a good Guest there.

 Reporter: Thank you both very much for being with us today.
 Perhaps you can continue to be and join us in spirit as we further explore Spiritual Direction.

 Note: I offer this midrash free of charge provided you have asked for and received permission, agreeing to reference www.immersiveprayer.org as the creator of the midrash.
 I also ask the same of use of any re-interpretation and humbly ask that you do not do so without deep prayer.
 There are other midrash’s here some of which have been utilized in a multi-person skit format.